nehdexo/TeamFortress2-Linux-Internal/README.md

 Hello, I ([Dr_Coomer](https://github.com/Doctor-Coomer)) can be busy outside this project, and so development may not be at a daily or even weekly pace.
 If you want to contribute, please keep these in mind:
 - This project uses snake_case
-- This project use a [Unity Build](https://en.wikipedia.org/wiki/Unity_build) paradigm
+- This project uses a [Unity Build](https://en.wikipedia.org/wiki/Unity_build) paradigm

 If you contribute entirely new features and files, I will most likely sit down and rewrite your entire pull request to fit with those two things.
 That is not a reason to not contribute, but that is a reason why your changes may take a while to add.
 All contributions are valuable.